Beastie Boys: 1990–1997: Check Your Head and Ill Communication

 Check Your Head was recorded in the band's G-Son studio in Atwater Village, California, and released on its Grand Royal record label.
 The band was influenced to play instruments on this album by Dutch group Urban Dance Squad; with Mike D on drums, Yauch on bass, Horovitz on guitar and Mark Ramos Nishita ("Keyboard Money Mark") on keyboards.
 Mario Caldato, Jr., who had helped in the production of Paul's Boutique, engineered the record and became a longtime collaborator.
 Check Your Head was released in 1992 and was certified double Platinum in the US and peaked at number 10 on the Billboard 200.
 The single "So What'cha Want" reached number 93 on the Billboard Hot 100 and charted on both the Rap and Modern Rock Chart, while the album's first single, "Pass the Mic", peaked at number 38 on the Hot Dance Music chart.
 The album also introduced a more experimental direction, with funk and jazz inspired songs including "Lighten Up" and "Something's Got to Give".
 The band returned to their hardcore punk roots for the song "Time for Livin'", a cover of a 1974 Sly and the Family Stone song.
 The addition of instruments and the harder rock sound of the album could be considered a precursor to the nu metal genre of music to come out in the later half of the 1990s.

-The Beastie Boys signed an eclectic roster of artists to their Grand Royal label, including Luscious Jackson, Sean Lennon, and Australian artist Ben Lee.
+The Beastie Boys signed an eclectic roster of artists to their Grand Royal label, including their ex-bandmate Schellenbach's band Luscious Jackson, Sean Lennon, and Australian artist Ben Lee.
 The group owned Grand Royal Records until 2001.
 Grand Royal's first independent release was Luscious Jackson's album In Search of Manny in 1993.
 Also in 1993, the band contributed the track "It's the New Style" (with DJ Hurricane) to the AIDS benefit album No Alternative, produced by the Red Hot Organization.

 The Beastie Boys also published Grand Royal Magazine, which ran for six issues between 1993 and 1997, the first issue featuring a cover story on Bruce Lee, artwork by George Clinton, and interviews with Kareem Abdul-Jabbar and A Tribe Called Quest's MC Q-Tip.
 The 1995 issue of the magazine contained a piece on the mullet.
 The Oxford English Dictionary cites this as the first published use of the term, along with the lyrics from the band's 1994 song, "Mullet Head".
 That term was not heard in the 1980s, even though that decade has retroactively been hailed as the mullet's peak in popularity.
 The OED says that the term was "apparently coined, and certainly popularized, by US hip-hop group Beastie Boys".